Module Description

 In class

-Class work: In your folder for 2-9, share your journal file with notes and reflections about metareading and markup languages.
+Class work: In your folder for 2-9, share a journal file for the day (.md extension) containing your notes about today’s discussion of books and editing.

 Wednesday, February 11